 Cheapest Car Insurance in North Carolina for Good Drivers

-Geico has the cheapest car insurance for most good drivers in North Carolina.
+Nationwide has the cheapest car insurance for most good drivers in North Carolina.
 Drivers who have never had an accident or received a citation are considered good drivers by insurers and pay less for insurance than drivers with bad records.
 In addition to low rates, good drivers can often qualify for additional discounts

 from their insurance company.